open-telemetry/opentelemetry.io/content/en/docs/contributing/_index.md

 What do you want to do?

-- Correct a typo or other quick fixes, see
-  [Submitting content using GitHub](pull-requests/#changes-using-github)
+- Correct a **typo or other quick fixes**, see [Submitting content using GitHub](pull-requests/#changes-using-github)
-- For any more significant contribution, read the pages in this section starting with [Prerequisites], [Issues], and [Submitting content].
+- For more significant contributions, read the pages in this section starting
+  with:
+  - [Prerequisites]
+  - [Issues]
+  - [Submitting content]

 [Prerequisites]: prerequisites/
 [Issues]: issues/